Table Of Contents

 What’s certain is that a known human carcinogen has no place in any product, never mind one that is intended to be applied every day, for a lifetime.

 The law offices of Schmidt & Clark, LLP, are accepting Neutrogena sunscreen lawsuits in all 50 U.S. states.
 Many sunscreen brands are owned by large multinational companies such as Johnson Sunscreen Products and Merck & Co.

 Taking on a big company requires a big law firm.
 We have a proven track record of representing the people, against the powerful, and achieving incredible results through the filing of a federal Sunscreen Lawsuit.

 Did you use a sunscreen that, unbeknownst to you or your doctor, contains benzene?
 Have you been diagnosed with cancer?
 Our sunscreen cancer lawyers are ready to review your potential benzene sunscreen lawsuit and let you know how we can help.

 Get a Free Sunscreen Lawsuit Evaluation With Our Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focuses on the representation of plaintiffs in Sunscreen Cancer Lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focuses on the representation of plaintiffs in Sunscreen Cancer Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or a loved one was injured by benzene exposure, you should contact our law firm immediately for a free case evaluation.
 You may be entitled to a settlement by filing a suit and we can help.